simonv3/take-action-skagway/pages/representatives.md

 (907) 465 4766<br/>

 #### Statements

 * Have anything Representative Kito said you think we should add?
 E-mail us: [hi@take-action-skagway.org](mailto:hi@take-action-skagway.org)

+#### Voting

+* Voted for [HJR5](http://www.akleg.gov/basis/Bill/Detail/30?Root=HJR%20%205) - which petitions the U.S. congress to open the ANWR for drilling.
+While this is pretty standard in the past, it shouldn't be.
+Juneau's other representative Justin Parish voted a nay on the bill.

 ### AK Sen Dennis Egan